The Ark (Swedish band): In Full Regalia (2010)

 In the autumn of 2009 the band revealed that they were working on their fifth album, after nearly three years of hiatus.
-Ola Salo hade retrieved and updated the song "Superstar" that had been intended for "Prayer for the Weekend", and also "The Red Cap" which he had been working on earlier.
+Ola Salo had retrieved and updated the song "Superstar" that had been intended for "Prayer for the Weekend", and also "The Red Cap" which he had been working on earlier.
 He wrote more songs in the same style as these, and from songs such as "Singing 'Bout the City" survived from the "Zeitgeist To The Lame"-idea.
-When he played the majestic arena ballad "Stay With Me" to the band he noticed that they were reliefed to recognize the classic style of The Ark.
+When he played the majestic arena ballad "Stay With Me" to the band he noticed that they were relieved to recognize the classic style of The Ark.

 On October 12, 2009, the recordings became in 9Voltstudio in Stockholm, with Fabian Torsson producing.
 The work was documented for the television documentary series "Dom kallar oss artister" on SVT and for the documentary series "Starka karaktärer" and TV3 (Sweden).

 "Superstar" was premiered live on the talk show Skavlan on 26 March 2010, and the song was released as a single on March 29.

 The album In Full Regalia was released on April 26, 2010, and sold gold in its first week.
 The CD was released with a magazine and was sold in magazine shops as well as the few remaining record stores.
 The idea was to battle dwindling record sales by reaching out to hundreds of more stores than just the record stores, since magazines were sold everywhere.
 But the idea was also to help recording costs by filling the magazine with commercials and to be able to be taxed with the smaller magazine tax.
 The Swedish Tax Agency did not accept the idea and in 2012 the publishing company for the magazine was ordered in court to pay the higher tax rates.

 "In Full Regalia" was to be the only The Ark album to not result in any indoors touring.
 Instead, there was a Swedish festival tour with 21 concerts, including two in Finland.
 On June 29 the band appeared on the popular Swedish live show Allsång på Skansen, and on July 2 they did the first concert at the Peace & Love (festival).
 The tour ended in Linköping on August 21, followed by a short live appearance at the Rockbjörnen Music Awards in Stockholm on September 1.

 "Stay With Me" was the album's second single, released by the end of May and as a digital download on June 7.